What comes first – the MBA bird or the Entrepreneurial golden egg?

 Other noteworthy b-schools, for start-up blessings, include Chicago Booth, Wharton, Yale, Imperial College, Darden, Harvard, and pretty much all your big time big shots, and often even the relatively smaller shots like Brigham Young University, Ipade (Mexico), Incae (Costa Rica).

 MBA, with an immersion in entrepreneurship training, can bring about the awareness that many new business owners are needed to possess.
 It provides the resources to beat the odds of failures.
+You can also explore Masters in Entrepreneurship options.

 There is but one simple idea behind entrepreneurial education – the idea is to promote yours.